Difference Between Internal & External Validity for Research

 What is Validity in Research?

-For Example: when temperature of water is measured at regular interval of time in same situation.
+For example, when the temperature of the water is measured at regular intervals of time in the same situation.
 The tool used for measuring the temperature of water shows the different temperatures every time.
 If in a case when an individual has properly controlled the situation for making sure that temperature remains similar.
 It is considered to be a tool used for measuring the temperature of the water is defective and therefore, measurement is invalid.
-If a tool used for measuring temperature shows the different temperature each time then measurement can be considered to be as highly valid.
+If a tool used for measuring temperature shows the different temperatures each time then measurement can be considered to be highly valid.

 What is internal validity?

 Internal validity is the technique to measure the effectiveness of research.
-It is mainly concerned with a way research procedure has been performed by the researcher.
-Internal validity can be considered to be as your research report containing the proof that the design you have selected for research represents the things that have been actually observed.
+It is mainly concerned with the way the research procedure has been performed by the researcher.
+Internal validity can be considered to be your research report containing the proof that the research design represents the things that have been actually observed.
 Internal validity can also be referred to as extend up to which outcome of the investigation could be generalized.

-Example: A person has developed special type of application for reducing the bad mood.
-Researcher has select participants by using random sampling technique.
-One group task is to utilize the application and other team is responsible for controlling the activities.
-Person performing research has confirm the elimination of biasness in formation of group.
-Researcher need to measure different components such as economic and social status of participants, age , gender etc. along with mood.
+For example, A person has developed a special type of application for reducing the bad mood.
+The researcher has select participants by using a random sampling method in research.
+One group task is to utilize the application and another team is responsible for controlling the activities.
+The person performing research has confirmed the elimination of bias ness information of the group.
+Researchers need to measure different components such as economic and social status of participants, age, gender, etc. along with mood.

 Importance of internal validity